Digital twin: Automotive industry

-The automobile industry has been improved by digital twin technology.
 Digital twins in the automobile industry are implemented by using existing data in order to facilitate processes and reduce marginal costs.
 Currently, automobile designers expand the existing physical materiality by incorporating software-based digital abilities.
 A specific example of digital twin technology in the automotive industry is where automotive engineers use digital twin technology in combination with the firm's analytical tool in order to analyze how a specific car is driven.
 In doing so, they can suggest incorporating new features in the car that can reduce car accidents on the road, which was previously not possible in such a short time frame.
 Digital twins can be built for not just individual vehicles but also the whole mobility system, where humans (e.g., drivers, passengers, pedestrians), vehicles (e.g., connected vehicles, connected and automated vehicles), and traffics (e.g., traffic networks, traffic infrastructures) can seek guidance from their digital twins deployed on edge/cloud servers to actuate real-time decisions.